ShivanshSrivastava1/Mar.io/README.md

 **.ping** - Returns the command user’s current ping

 **.clear [optional number]** - Clears a certain number of most recent messages in the current text channel.
-The default number is 5, but it can be changed
+The default number is 5, but any valid number can be manually inputted

 **.8ball [question]** - Answers the command user’s question like the Magic 8 Ball would